Modern Data Architecture with AWS Cloud

 The benefits of AWS data lakes

-• Collect and store any type of data, at any scale, and at a low cost
+- Collect and store any type of data, at any scale, and at a low cost

-AWS modern data architecture experts ensure that either relational or non-relational, either structured or semi-structured, just like unstructured data are managed cost-effectively, regardless of the data volume.
+AWS data architecture experts ensure that either relational or non-relational, either structured or semi-structured, just like unstructured data are managed cost-effectively, regardless of the data volume. - Use a broad set of analytic engines

-The more sophisticated analytical algorithms, including ad hoc analytics, real-time streaming, predictive analytics, ML and AI, are supported by modern data architecture engineering services available on either pay-as-you-go subscription or on-demand.
+The more sophisticated analytical algorithms, including ad hoc analytics, real-time streaming, predictive analytics, ML and AI, are supported by data engineering services available on either pay-as-you-go subscription or on-demand. - Catalog, search, and find the relevant data in the central repository

-Modern data architecture services are also able to operate on data directly, without data transfer.
-This is enabled by a centralized data catalogue that handles data within a data lake.
+The services are also able to operate on data directly, without data transfer.
+This is enabled by a centralized data catalogue that handles data within a data lake. - Quickly and easily perform new types of data analysis

 AWS offers more than 50 services to deal with data of any amount, velocity or type.
-AWS’s modern data architecture services and features are there for extracting, storing, processing, analyzing and visualizing data in the cloud.
+AWS’s data services and features are there for extracting, storing, processing, analyzing and visualizing data in the cloud.

 Purpose-built data services

-The second key component of modern data architecture is purpose-built data services.
 Such tools are custom-built for specific use cases to optimize cost, performance, scaling and functionality so that you do not have to compromise either of those.
 Moreover, AWS tools have various deployment options to choose from for anyone to commence straight away.
 We will further review some of the extensive variety of such data tools offered by Amazon.

 Data warehousing – Amazon Redshift